JAndrewZheng/nerfstudio/README.md

 # Quickstart

-The quickstart will help you get started with the default vanilla NeRF trained on the classic Blender Lego scene.
-For more complex changes (e.g., running with your own data/setting up a new NeRF graph), please refer to our [references](#learn-more).
+The following steps will allow you to reproduce the steps I have taken on this final project.
+All of these steps were performed on the nexus cluster of UMD.

 ## 1. Installation: Setup the environment